jh-code/angular2-webpack-starter/README.md

 - Development server with lite-server and BrowserSync
 - AoT compilation with tree-shaking and inline CSS/JS, minification
-- Bootstrap 4 starter template with ng-Bootstrap
+- Bootstrap 4 starter template with ng-bootstrap
 - TSLint, Codelyzer
 - Routing